 As a supplement to Biology 318 lecture or Biology 365, students will take part in an exciting field-trip experience to Brazil, where they will interact directly with research biologists doing field experiments in the Atlantic Coastal Rainforest and surrounding ecosystems of Brazil.
 While in Brazil, students will work in the field collecting data on a particular specialized topic, and work closely with the Brazil research team in analyzing and presenting these data in a scientifically appropriate format.
 Upon return to Fairfield, the semester will be spent perfecting techniques in data organization, analysis and presentation including a formal paper, poster and/or talk.
-(Prerequisites: BI 318 lecture or BI 365 or permission of the inistructor, CH 211-212) Two (BI 319L) or three (BI 319) credits.
+Three lectures (BI 319) or three labs (BI 319L).
+(Prerequisites: BI 318 lecture or BI 365 or permission of the instructor, CH 211-212) Three credits.